brettcutt/issue-tracker/README.md

 [![Build Status](https://travis-ci.org/brettcutt/issue-tracker.svg?branch=master)](https://travis-ci.org/brettcutt/issue-tracker)

 This is the fifth and last milestone project for the Full-Stack software development course through Code Institute.
 For this project
 I followed the project brief.
-Students are required to build an app offering their own businesses services.
+Students are required to build an app offering their own business services.
 This service includes users being able to create tickets for a bug issue they have, which the company will eventually solve for free and will spend 50% of their time working on.
-The other part of the service is a user can add new tickets for a feature idea, however only the highest paid (upvoted) feature will be worked on for the other 50% of the companies time.
+The other part of the service allows a user to add new tickets for a feature idea, however only the highest paid (upvoted) feature will be worked on for the other 50% of the companies time.
 Tickets will be required to have a status showing what stage in development they're up to and also allow users to comment on individual tickets.

-To allow the users to see what sort of progress the company makes on a daily, weekly and monthly basis, some graphs should be shown displaying those results.
+To allow the users to see what sort of progress the company makes on a daily, weekly and monthly basis, graphs should be shown displaying those results.

+- For testing and assessment purposes, the following username and password can be used.
+This will give the user limited access to the admin panel and allow them to add a bug, feature or comment.
+Also this will bring up the admin hyperlink in the nav menu, that wouldn't be there for regular users.

+  - username = testadmin
+  - password = testpassword

 - Heroku app:
   - https://unicorn-bug-tracker.herokuapp.com/